 Why should I vaccinate my puppy?

-Your puppy can be exposed to many common but preventable diseases that exist in the environment and that pass between dogs.
-While some of these diseases can be treated, many are very serious and potentially fatal.
-It is necessary to build your dog’s immunity when they are young.
+Your puppy can be exposed to many common but preventable diseases that exist in the environment.
+Some of these can pass between dogs.
+Whilst these diseases can be successfully treated, many are very serious and potentially fatal despite the best treatment.
+It is necessary to build your dog’s immunity when they are young by ensuring they have and complete their vaccination program.

 Vaccinations Greencross Vets offers